 The Submitter shall be responsible for addressing any deviation from the Acceptance Criteria noted by the Metadata Register Sub Group, and submitting a revised Submission.

-NOTE 1: An "initial_draft" Submission is susceptible to significant substantive changes.
+An "initial_draft" Submission is susceptible to significant substantive changes.

 8.3.2 Transition to Draft state